boldthemes/wp-juggler-client/README.md

 ## ToDo List ##

-If you have a feature proposal or and idea on how to make WP Juggler better and more useful, please use [Issues section](https://github.com/boldthemes/wp-juggler-server/issues).
+If you have a feature proposal or an idea on how to make WP Juggler better and more useful, please use [Issues section](https://github.com/boldthemes/wp-juggler-server/issues).
 We will be glad to review them and add them to [the list](https://github.com/boldthemes/wp-juggler-server/?tab=readme-ov-file#todo-list).